VWYDBAFCCCMYVDUPE

-Examples of applying Generic AI in the learning activities of
+Examples of applying Generic AI in the learning activities of your course

 Table of Contents

-1. Introduction
+Introduction

-First, 12 different types of AI options are given that you can use in the learning activities in your course.
+Below are two sets of AI options given.
+First, 12 different types of Generic AI in learning activities are given that you can use in the learning activities in your course.

 Secondly, a proposal is given for how the assessment can be arranged when students are allowed to use AI in the course.